wanglimin/MRCNN-Scene-Recognition/README.md

 # Multi-Resolution CNNs for Large-Scale Scene Recognition
-Here we provide the code and models for the following report:
+Here we provide the code and models for the following paper ([Arxiv Preprint](https://arxiv.org/abs/1610.01119)):

     Knowledge Guided Disambiguation for Large-Scale Scene Classification with Multi-Resolution CNNs Limin Wang, Sheng Guo, Weilin Huang, Yuanjun Xiong, and Yu Qiao in IEEE Transactions on Image Processing, 2017

 ### Updates
 - February 21st, 2017